-And unlike mass-produced, machine-made books found in stationery shops, each of my books is hand-sewn with archival materials in archival binding styles, meaning they will never fall apart, no matter how often you use them.
+And unlike mass-produced, machine-made books, handmade represents quality.
+To that end, each of my books is hand-sewn with archival materials in archival binding styles, meaning they will never fall apart, no matter how often you use them.
 Everything is bound by hand using time-honoured bookbinding techniques and tools.
-This slower, human pace allows me to pay attention to detail, it has instilled in me an intimate knowledge of materials, and over the years has given me the opportunity to focus on perfecting techniques.
+New materials, contemporary colours and innovative yet archival binding styles provide freshness and excitement.

-Cork is an environmentally sustainable, renewable plant-based material produced from the bark of Quercus Suber L., the Cork Oak tree.
+Cork: an environmentally sustainable, renewable plant-based material produced from the bark of Quercus Suber L., the Cork Oak tree.
+I use cork textile to make Vegan Sketchbooks and Mini Journals.
 Cork is an excellent vegan alternative to genuine leather and an eco-friendly alternative to synthetic leather.
 It is dyed with natural materials and is backed with textile which is 65% cotton, 35% polyester.

 Protected by law, cork forests are sustainably harvested with rest periods that allow the trees to naturally regenerate their bark.
 The maintenance of Cork Oak forests is encouraged by the World Wildlife Fund, as these Montados prevent soil erosion and desertification and support a host of other plants and wildlife including endangered species such as the Iberian lynx and Iberian Imperial Eagle.
 Using cork textile promotes the growth of these forests, which are mainly found in Portugal and other Mediterranean countries.

 I use fine quality leather from a British tannery with an excellent reputation.
 The leathers are extremely tactile, smooth and warm to the touch and subtly glossy.
 Some slight markings and discolouration will likely feature in the leather I use to make your books; these are natural variations in structure and surface.
 I do cut pieces to minimise any visible marks as much as possible and the quality and beauty of your book remains first class.